What is a retirement calculator?

 If the tool you're using only gives you the left side, you're working with an estimator, not a projection engine.

-Try it
+Try it yourself

 Drawdown Arc is a retirement projection engine built for people who want to understand their plan, not just get a number.
 It models your accounts separately, applies real federal tax math year by year (including Social Security taxation and capital gains on taxable withdrawals), lets you set Social Security timing, and shows your full projection in a year-by-year table.

-The free version covers the full projection — income, taxes, withdrawals, and depletion age.
+The free version covers the full projection: income, taxes, withdrawals, and depletion age.
 Pro adds Monte Carlo simulation, stress testing, Roth conversion analysis, state income tax modeling, planned major expenses, PDF report, saved scenarios, and side-by-side strategy comparison.